Course Descriptions

 Please note, you must be enrolled in the University Honors Program, Business Honors Program, Arts + Architecture Honors Program, Levine Scholars Program, Martin Scholars Program, a college or departmental honors program, or have the permission of the Honors College.
 To obtain permission please contact Colette Chenault (Administrative Support Associate) at cchenaul@charlotte.edu.

-spring 2025 Schedule of classes
+sUMMER 2025 Schedule of classes

-Lower Division elective courses
+Lower Division elective course(s)

-HONR 1501- H01 (CRN#24347) Global Social Science (HONR)
+HONR 1501- H01 (CRN#14478) Global Social Science (HONR)

 Tuesday and Thursday 10:00 am – 11:15 am